kohesive/elasticsearch-data-import-handler/README.md

         ]
       }
     ],
-    ...
+    # ...
 }
 ```

 Now I have the Elasticsearch index acting as a table.
-Again, `settings` maybe applied at the connection or `tables` level
+Like before, `settings` maybe applied at the connection or `tables` level
-of the configuration if you have special needs.
-And please note that the `esQuery` contains the first level of query
+if you have special needs.
+And please note that the `esQuery` contains the first level of query filtering, and if absent
-filtering, and if absent defaults to a `match_all` query.
-You can write the query as above, or you can also include the
+defaults to a `match_all` query.
+You can write the query as above, or you can also include the top level `"query": { ... }"`
-top level `"query": { ... }"` element around the query.
+element surrounding the query.

-#### Let's go for it, here's a bigger example
+### Let's go for it, here's a bigger example
 ...showing an import that generates nested JSON and also a preparatory step creating temporary tables.

 We will use the same source tables as the previous examples and imagine that we now have `Orgs` and `OrgMembers` tables.